W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁵This [being incapable of darkness] makes spirit almost inaccessible to the mind and entirely inaccessible to the body.
 ⁶Thereäfter, spirit is perceived as a threat, because light abolishes darkness merely by showing you it [darkness] is not there.
 ⁷Truth will always overcome error in this way [showing you error is not there].
-⁸This [truth overcoming error] cannot be an active process of correction because, as I have already emphasised, knowledge does not do anything.
+⁸This [truth overcoming error] cannot be an active process of correction because, as I have already emphasized, knowledge does not do anything.
 ⁹It [knowledge] can be perceived as an attacker, but it [knowledge] cannot attack.
 ¹⁰What you perceive as its [knowledge’s] attack is your own vague recognition that knowledge can always be remembered, never having been destroyed.
 :::